Strong Cosmic Censorship in the presence of matter: the decisive effect of horizon oscillations on the black hole interior geometry: Precise statements of the main theorems and outline of their proofs

 \paragraph{$W^{1,1}$ blow-up of the scalar field.} We now turn to the proof of $W^{1,1}$ blow-up on outgoing cones of $\phi$ for generic $\phiH \in \Sl - L^1$(proof in \cref{W11.blowup.section}).
 One of our nonlinear difference estimates gives near the Cauchy horizon $\CH$ and uniformly in $u$: which is integrable, since $s>\frac{3}{4}>\frac{2}{3}$.
 Therefore, $\| D_v \phi(u, \cdot) \|_{L^1} =+\infty$ if and only if $\| D_v^{RN}\phiNl(u, \cdot) \|_{L^1} =+\infty$.
 For $|q_0 e|$ small enough, \eqref{W11.intro.est} gives blow up of $\| D_v \phi(u, \cdot) \|_{L^1}$ for any $\phiH \in \Sl-L^1$ (and for any $\phiH \in \Sl-H$ in the case $q_0 \neq 0$, what we call the generic case, recalling the discussion at the end of \cref{linear.intro}).

 \paragraph{Blow-up in amplitude of the scalar field $\phi$ if $\phiH \notin \OO$.} We now explain how the nonlinear representation formula \eqref{Rep3} can be used to prove the blow-up in amplitude of $\phiH$ for $\phiH \in \NO=\Sl-\OO$ (see \cref{blow.up.section} for the proof).
-Recall indeed that \eqref{Rep3} formally states that the uniform boundedness of $\phi$ up to and including the Cauchy horizon $\CH$ is equivalent to the finiteness of the characteristic data integral on the event horizon $\HH$ i.e.\ for all $|u| \geq v_0$ for $\sbr$ defined by \eqref{diff.intro4} and in the gauge \eqref{GaugeAv}.
-If for given characteristic data $\phiH \in \Sl -\OO$ on the event horizon $\HH$, the upper bounds \eqref{diff.intro5}, \eqref{diff.intro6} also hold as \emph{lower bounds} up to the Cauchy horizon $\CH$, \eqref{int.eq} shows that $\phi$ \emph{blows up at the Cauchy horizon $\CH$}.
-Unfortunately, while we conjecture that such lower bounds are true for \textit{most solutions}, it seems that fine-tuned ones could violate them (for instance: if $\sbr''$ decays faster, then the RHS of \eqref{int.eq} is finite for the above profile).
+Recall indeed that \eqref{Rep3} formally states that the uniform boundedness of $\phi$ up to and including the Cauchy horizon $\CH$ is equivalent to the finiteness of the characteristic data integral on the event horizon $\HH$, i.e.\ for all $|u| \geq v_0$ for $\sbr$ defined by \eqref{diff.intro4} and in the gauge \eqref{GaugeAv}.
+If for given characteristic data $\phiH \in \Sl -\OO$ on the event horizon $\HH$, the upper bounds \eqref{diff.intro5}, \eqref{diff.intro6} also hold as \emph{lower bounds} up to the Cauchy horizon $\CH$, \eqref{int.eq} shows that $\phi$ \emph{blows up at the Cauchy horizon $\CH$}: for instance, one can check that for $\frac{2}{3}<s<1$ Unfortunately, while we conjecture that such lower bounds are true\footnote{The identity \eqref{sbr.exp} indeed suggests that $\sigma_{br}$ is comparable schematically to $|g-g_{RN}|$ which is formally of order $\alpha\ v^{1-2s}+o(v^{1-2s})$ for some $\alpha\in \mathbb{R}$.
+The case $\alpha=0$ is presumably non-generic but leads to faster decay for $\sigma_{br}'$ and $\sigma_{br}''$ notably.} for \textit{most solutions}, it seems that fine-tuned ones could violate them.
+When these lower bounds are violated and $\sigma_{br}'$ or $\sigma_{br}''$ decay faster, we have a linearly resonant profile ($\phi_{\mathcal{H}^+} \notin \mathcal{O}$) become nonlinearly non-resonant (meaning $\phi$ is bounded at the Cauchy horizon) (for instance: if $\sbr''$ decays faster, say $\sbr''(v)=O(v^{-5s+3})$, then the RHS of \eqref{int.eq} is finite for the choice $\phiH(v)= e^{-iq_0 \omega_{res}v} v^{-s}$).
 To sum up: the difficulty to control precisely these backreaction oscillations explains the absence of blowing-up examples for $q_0\neq 0$ in the present paper, but not their plausibility!

 In the case $q_0 = 0$, and for $m^2 \notin D(M,e)$, we obtain blow-up for all data $\phiH \in \Sl-\OO$.
 As mentioned before, the restriction of the mass parameter $m^2$ is due to ``exceptional'' so-called \emph{non-resonant masses} (see \cite{Kehle2018}) for which boundedness of the linearized $\phiNl$ (hence of the EMKG-coupled scalar field $\phi$, by our result) is true, even though $\phiH \notin \OO$.
 Nevertheless, the set of non-resonant masses $D(M,e)$ is the zero set of a nontrivial analytic function as proved in \cite{Kehle2018}, and as such, it is discrete and of zero Lebesgue measure.